Your cart is currently empty!

 And I look around that restaurant and I start to believe him.
 Then a week later I tell myself I won’t drink that day and eventually I do.

 He comes to me and then oh so gently holds my face one inch from the surface of the water.
 He doesn’t shove me way down into a rock bottom, but just enough for me to not get air.
-It’s time for that to stop” …. continued below
+It’s time for that to stop” …. continued Clarity

 Or is your relationship with alcohol a somewhat hotter affair